 - Add lots of milk.

-Role play and dress up are always fun.
-On the resource page, there is a super activity where you can make Cinderella’s crown.
-The instructions are on the sheet, encourage learners to read the instructions and cut out the crown.
+Role play and dress-up are always fun.
+On the resource page, there is an additional activity where you can make Cinderella’s crown.
+Encourage learners to read the instructions and cut out the crown.
 Adult supervision or help may be needed because learners will need to use scissors for this activity.

-This activity can be used with any book, you just need to read through the book first and write down the key words on the sticks.
+This activity can be used with any book, simply read through the book first and write down the key words on the sticks.